An evolving History of the World

 https://poelposition.blogspot.com/2026/02/chagos-as-broadcast-hub-for-40-of.html

-A new GB World Service broadcast system reaching 3-5 billion listeners will provide outlets for UK creative content and advertising.
+A new GB World Service broadcast system reaching 3-5 billion listeners could provide new outlets for UK creative content and advertising.

 Calculating the "cost per listener" for a shortwave station in the Chagos Islands involves a massive economy of scale.
 Because shortwave is a "one-to-many" broadcast medium, your cost per listener drops precipitously as your audience grows, eventually reaching fractions of a cent.